gis-ops/tutorials/valhalla/Valhalla_docker_ubuntu_1804.md

       - build_admins=True
       - build_time_zones=True
 ```
 -   `volumes` is mounting a local folder called `custom_files` into the docker container.
-This is the place where the Valhalla container shares its data and also the place where changes to the running Instance can be made.
+This is the place where the Valhalla container shares its data and also the place where changes to the running instance can be made.
 -   `tile_urls` will be downloaded by Valhalla and build if their file hashes don't match with the existing build tiles.
 It's possible to add as many urls as desired with a space delimeter.
 -   `min_*` defines the bounding box so Valhalla can download the correct elevation tiles.
-This is only needed if `build_elevation` is set to `True`.
+This is only required if `build_elevation` is set to `True`.
--   `use_tiles_ignore_pbf` will show Valhalla, that it should prioritize tiles that were already build and not overwrite it.
+-   `use_tiles_ignore_pbf` will let Valhalla know, that it should prioritize tiles that were already built and not overwrite it.
 -   `force_rebuild` will force Valhalla to rebuild the tiles in all cases except for `force_rebuild_elevation`.
 -   `force_rebuild_elevation` will always skip rebuilding the elevation data if `False`.
-That way downloading and processing huge amount of elevation data can be omitted.
+That way downloading and processing huge amounts of elevation data can be omitted.
--   `build_*` will tell Valhalla what to build in detail.
+-   `build_*` will let Valhalla know what to build in detail.
 All of them are optional for a functioning Valhalla instance.

 ## 2. Run docker-compose.yml